 Borrow only what you need

-Think about the long-term impact on your finances
+Think about the long-term financial impact

-Private loans come with caveats
+Private loans come with downsides

 Although private student loans can be a great option when you don’t qualify for enough federal aid, it’s important to understand the downsides.
 For starters, private loans aren’t eligible for some of the borrower protections that come with federal student loans, such as loan forgiveness and income-driven payment plans.